Appreciative inquiry is about seeking the best in people – in the way they work, they live, and they behave.

 - More engagement and work responsibility

-- Scope for developing new skills and improving the existing ones
+- Scope for developing new skills

 - Better decision-making power

-- Fostering a conducive environment at the work.
+- Fostering a conducive environment at work.

 4 Tips and Techniques For Application